-For the second time, the forensic samples from Sheena Bora’s remains — collected by the Pen police in 2012 and found at JJ Hospital recently — seem to have disappeared; neither the police nor the forensic agencies have any idea where the evidence has gone
+Forensic samples from Sheena Bora's remains -- collected by Pen police in 2012 and found at JJ Hospital recently -- seem to have disappeared a second time; cops, forensic agencies clueless

 Forensic samples in the Sheena Bora murder case seem to have gone missing yet again.
 Just last month, Mumbai Police had launched a frenzied search for the evidence that had been collected by the Pen police after they came upon the burnt, decomposing body in May 2012.

 Eventually, the remains were found at JJ Hospital and were supposed to be handed over to the Forensic Science Laboratory (FSL).
 Now, however, no one — not Mumbai Police, Pen police or JJ Hospital or the FSL — has a clue as to where the samples have disappeared.

 Sheena’s skeletal remains were exhumed from the site and tests confirmed a DNA match with her mother, Indrani Mukerjea.
 File pic

 While the police later found the rest of Sheena’s remains at the crime scene in Pen, the lost samples still hold importance in the case as they had been collected first, just a month after Sheena was murdered.
 The Khar police were supposed to hand over the original samples to the FSL for re-testing, as JJ Hospital had not found any conclusive results.

 However, an official at the Kalina lab confirmed to mid-day, “The police have not submitted any samples that they had collected from JJ Hospital pertaining to this case.